nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ## RISC-V

-Just like web browsers hide the differences between Windows, macOS, and Linux, operating systems hide the differences between CPUs.
-In other words, operating system is a program which controls the CPU to provides an abstraction layer for applications.
+Just like web browsers hide the differences between Windows/macOS/Linux, operating systems hide the differences between CPUs.
+In other words, operating system is a program which controls the CPU to provide an abstraction layer for applications.

-In this book, we write an OS for RISC-V CPU for the following reasons:
+In this book, I chose RISC-V as the target CPU because:

 - [The specification](https://riscv.org/technical/specifications/) is simple and suitable for beginners.
-- It's a trending CPU ("Instruction Set Architecture") in recent years.
+- It's a trending ISA (Instruction Set Architecture) in recent years, along with x86 and Arm.
-- The explanations of design decisions mentioned throughout the specification are interesting and educational.
+- The design decisions are well-documented throughout the spec and they are fun to read.

-Note that this book uses **32-bit** RISC-V. While it can be implemented similarly in 64-bit, the wider bit width makes it more complex, and the longer addresses can be tedious to read, so 32-bit is recommended for beginners.
+We will write an OS for **32-bit** RISC-V. Of course you can write for 64-bit RISC-V with only a few changes.
+However, the wider bit width makes it slightly more complex, and the longer addresses can be tedious to read.

-## `virt` machine
+## QEMU virt machine

 Computers are composed of various devices: CPU, memory, network cards, hard disks, and so on.
 For example, although iPhone and Raspberry Pi use Arm CPUs, it's natural to consider them as different computers.

 In this book, we support the QEMU `virt` machine ([documentation](https://www.qemu.org/docs/master/system/riscv/virt.html)) because:

-- Although it's a virtual device which does not exist in the real world, it's simple and is very similar to real devices.
+- Even though it does not exist in the real world, it's simple and very similar to real devices.
-- It use it on QEMU emulator for free.
+- You can emulate it on QEMU for free.
 You don't need to buy a physical hardware.
-- When you encounter debugging issues, you can read QEMU's source code, or connect a debugger to QEMU itself to investigate what's wrong.
+- When you encounter debugging issues, you can read QEMU's source code, or attach a debugger to the QEMU process to investigate what's wrong.

 ## RISC-V assembly 101

-RISC-V can be seen as an API for software developers.
-It defines the instructions that can be executed by the CPU, and the behavior of the CPU when executing those instructions.
+RISC-V, or RISC-V ISA (Instruction Set Architecture), defines the instructions that the CPU can execute.
+It's smilar to APIs or programming language specifications for programmers.
+When you write a C program, the compiler translates it into RISC-V assembly.
+Unfortunately, you need to write some assembly code to write an OS.
+But don't worry!
+Assembly is not as difficult as you might think.

 > [!TIP]
 >